ritterim/rimdev-blog/_posts/2016-05-03-fixing-facebook-open-graph-404-post-previews.md

 ## Why Does This Happen?

 In our case, there are two reasons this behavior happened.
-The outcome is rooted in Facebook's aggresive caching strategy.
+The outcome is rooted in Facebook's aggressive caching strategy.
 Remember, they are Facebook, servicing **billions** of individuals.

 1. Somehow the shared url, was being previewed before it went *live*.
 This makes sense with Jekyll and our staging environments.